AndrewNoNumbers/Old-Github-Site/_harpapp/public/a/about-text.md

 The header of this site is by California artist, Michael Martin.
 All other work is by me.-->

 ##Hi, I'm Andrew.
-I'm a UX/Product Designer with an interest in many other topics.

-For more information, you can see [my resume here](/weeResume/ "weeResume").
+I'm a student with a strong interest in designing digital products and experiences.
+In the past, I've .
+However, what I truly love is experiences, behavior, and humans.

 ###About this site
-I made this site with Harp.js, HTML5, LESS, Jade templating and Markdown for content.
-I'm not a developer but I can code and I have a pretty solid background in technology.
+This site was made with HTML, LESS, Jade, Harp.js, and Markdown.
+I'm not a front-end developer but I can write some code.

+I got sick of Wordpress and found the excellent Harp.js

 Press features: VentureBeat / Chicago Tribune / SunTimes